aplbrain/dandi-docs/docs/developer-guide/creating-dandi-instance/initialize-vendors.md

 ## GitHub

-You'll need to create a GitHub Organization where you can fork the DANDI repositories.
+You'll need to create a GitHub Organization where you can fork the {{ instance.name }} repositories.
 [See here for documentation to create a GitHub organization](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch)

 ##### Initialize your OAuth App